Federal Loans: An Overview

 Of all the loan types, federal loans are the most desirable to have in your financial aid package.
 They offer fixed, low interest rates, and in some cases, are subsidized.
 Federal student loans include Perkins, Stafford, Parent PLUS, and Graduate PLUS Loans.
-All except the Parent PLUS require you to fill out the FAFSA (Free Application for Federal Student Aid).
+All require you or a parent to fill out the FAFSA (Free Application for Federal Student Aid).

 Stafford Loans have low, fixed interest rates but lower borrowing limits, so students often need to find funding from other sources to meet their needs.
 They come in two forms: